Loading...

 After the Setup Complete message, you should receive an email at the specified address, check your spam/bulk folder if necessary.
 The email should contain one attachment, sign.p12.
 It is your personal certificate encrypted using the password and it should be imported into your browser under personal certificates.
 If you are unsure, as to how to import the certificate, kindly follow the steps here.

-Hosts (3/3)
+Apps (3/3)

-Host Manager should be used to add subdomains, along with IP address / Hostname of origin server, as shown in the image below,
+App Manager should be used to add subdomains, along with IP address / Hostname of origin server, as shown in the image below,

 Certificates